 - Develop and study creative solutions to real-world challenges.

 Building on the disciplinary strength of each student’s major, the 20-credit iCons curriculum consists of one course per year over four years, culminating in world-class research experiences. iCons projects involve student teamwork on case studies, laboratory experiments, and research – all fostering cross-disciplinary communication and integrative problem-solving skills.
 After the first year, each student chooses a track in either Biomedicine/Biosystems or Renewable Energy.
-New concentration areas in Clean Water and Climate Change are being developed.
-Students apply to the program as freshmen, and are taught by an interdisciplinary team of professors and experts in their fields.
+A new concentration in the area of Food, Water, and Climate is being developed.
+Students apply to the program as freshmen or sophomore and are taught by an interdisciplinary team of professors and experts in their fields.

 The Outcome: Today’s Students and Tomorrow’s Leaders